 Sherwood is an extremely ethnically-diverse city.
 The people who call Sherwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sherwood include Irish, German, English, French, and Italian.
+Important ancestries of people in Sherwood include Irish, German, English, Italian, and French.

 The most common language spoken in Sherwood is English.
 Other important languages spoken here include Spanish and Polish.